-- 14.1 Schools must expect to finance from their budget all repairs and maintenance and capital works where alternative funding is not available. - 14.2 For voluntary aided schools, the liability of the authority for repairs and maintenance (albeit met by delegation of funds through the budget share) is the same as for other maintained schools, and no separate list of responsibilities is necessary for such schools.
+- 14.2 For voluntary aided schools, the liability of the authority for repairs and maintenance (albeit met by delegation of funds through the budget share) is the same as for other maintained schools, and no separate list of responsibilities is necessary for such schools.
 However, eligibility for capital grant, which includes an allowance for Value Added Tax (VAT), from the Secretary of State for capital works at voluntary aided schools, depends on the de minimis limit applied by DfE to categorise such work, not the de minimis limit used by the authority. - 14.3 Attached for information at ANNEX F are the categories of work defined within CIPFA Code of Practice which identifies what works may be deemed Capital and Revenue.
 This list does not identify Authority responsibility.